anthonyrisinger/riprompt/docs/topology.md

   space while preserving linked hidden structure.
 - A noble number is an irrational number whose continued fraction eventually becomes all ones.
 The prototype is the inverse golden ratio.
-RIP's first positive fixed point is the golden ratio itself.
+RIP's first positive fixed point is the golden ratio itself — and the sharper fact is one involution away: under the reciprocal map that exchanges RIP's spectrum with its shadow family, the terminal praxis operation `◌⁻¹ EMANATE … PROMPT` lands exactly on the inverse golden ratio, the noble prototype.
+The nobility belongs to the output.
+See [Verified Structure](https://riprompt.com/structure) for the derivation.

 ## RIP's Interior Hypothesis